karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 COPY sample.war ${DEPLOYMENT_DIR}
 {% endhighlight %}

-The `DEPLOYMENT_DIR` variable is already defined in the docker file from Adam and we can easily use it to add our application (the `sample.war`) to the TomEE instance that is running in the Docker container.
+The `DEPLOYMENT_DIR` variable is already defined in the Docker file from Adam and we can easily use it to add our application (the `sample.war`) to the TomEE instance that is running in the Docker container.
-The only important point is that the war is in the same folder as the docker file when you build the image file.
+The only important point is that the war is in the same folder as the Docker file when you build the image file.
 When starting the container by hand you can easily map the internal port of the application server (8080) to any free port of your local system by adding a port mapping: